Agnel-Wang/dev-z1-en.github.io/README.md

 This folder contains the interface to the control program.

-+ z1_ws
++ z1_ros

-This folder belongs to a workspace of ROS, where the folder z1_ws/src/z1_ros contains the files related to the ROS simulation model.
+This folder contains the files related to the ROS simulation model.

 <center>
 <img src="img/relation.png" style="zoom:100%" alt=" 图片不见了。。。 "/>